onecommons/unfurl/docs/expressions.rst

 **..**         parent
 .name          name of this instance
 .type          name of instance's TOSCA type
+.tosca_id      unique id of this instance
-.parents       list of parents
+.tosca_name    name of the instance's TOSCA template .status        the instance's :class:`unfurl.support.Status` .state         the instance's :class:`unfurl.support.NodeState` .parents       list of parents
 .ancestors     self and parents
 .root          root ancestor